OctopusDeploy/blog/blog/2020-03/octopus-release-2020-1/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xJqjn4s2VCI" frameborder="0" allowfullscreen></iframe>

-We're proud to ship Octopus 2020.1, our first release of the year, with some great updates and benefits.
+We will soon be shipping Octopus 2020.1, our first release of the year, with some great updates and benefits.

 * [Dark Mode 😎](blog/2020-03/octopus-release-2020-1/index.md#dark-mode) is cool and it's easier on your eyes.
 * [Octopus and Octopus CLI are more at home on Linux and macOS](blog/2020-03/octopus-release-2020-1/index.md#octopus-and-octopus-cli-are-now-more-at-home-on-linux-and-macos): AWS and Azure built-in steps are cross-platform, and you can now install and use the Octopus CLI via Homebrew, Yum, and APT.